 OUR PARTICIPANTS’ STORIES

 These are the stories of some of our former participants.
 Some of them followed the complete Safari Guide Training, some chose to study for one of more weeklong modules to get a taste of the life as a safari guide and some of them have come back several times.
-And of them are passionate ambassadors f Botswanatrails.
+And some of them are passionate ambassadors of Botswanatrails.

 Casper (Dutch, age 46)